-The approved Phase III clinical trial protocol is designed to obtain approval of both new drug labeling and a pre-market approval application providing for the use of melphalan with the Delcath system.
+The approved Phase III clinical trial protocol is designed to obtain approval of both new drug labeling and a pre-market approval application providing for the use of melphalan with the Delcath System.
 The trial protocol was approved by both the FDA division that approves new drugs and the division that reviews applications to market new devices.
 All of the data generated in the trial will be submitted to both of these FDA divisions.

-If we successfully complete the Phase III clinical trial we believe a manufacturer of melphalan will submit to the FDA an application to deliver the agent to the liver through the Delcath system.
-Under the Food, Drug and Cosmetic Act, the Delcath system cannot be marketed until the new drug application, or supplemental new drug application and the pre-market approval application are approved, and then only in conformity with any conditions of use set forth in the approved labeling.
+Under the Food, Drug and Cosmetic Act, the Delcath System cannot be marketed until the new drug application, or supplemental new drug application and the premarket approval application are approved, and then only in conformity with any conditions of use set forth in the approved labeling.